Clastify logo

 Temperature and the rate constant

-For most reactions, raising the temperature increases k.
-A greater fraction of particles then has enough kinetic energy to overcome the activation-energy barrier.
-The change is usually not linear; k climbs quickly as temperature increases.
+For most reactions, raising the temperature raises kk.
+More particles now have enough kinetic energy to get over the activation-energy barrier.
+The change usually isn’t linear; kk increases quickly as temperature goes up.

-The Arrhenius equation links the rate constant to temperature:
+The Arrhenius equation links the rate constant with temperature:

 The linear form is: